-2021: After about 45 years at the helm, Plate’s Managing Director Dieter Schmidt fully handed over the reins of one of Germany’s largest independent dealers to his son.
-Ingo Schmidt took the top job in January of this year, having worked in the Bremen, Northern Germany-based company for approximately 26 years.
+Ingo Schmidt took the top job at Plate in January of this year, having worked in the Bremen, Northern Germany-based company for approximately 26 years.

 Plate survived the height of the pandemic extremely well, an achievement that is due in no small part to being able to source – and sell, in vast quantities – much-needed pandemic-related products, including masks as well as, interestingly, COVID testing kits.
 These goods, says the dealer, could be procured directly from Asia as a result of Plate’s membership of the European Office Supplies Alliance (EOSA), thereby ensuring reasonable pricing as well as fewer availability difficulties.